smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/TestHarness/db_test_harness/README.md

 ## Node Installation

-* Install MS Visual Studio from: http://e5.onthehub.com/WebStore/ProductsByMajorVersionList.aspx?ws=9cc4656f-b735-e211-aed3-f04da23e67f6&vsro=8 (UK Universities only)
+* On Windows install MS Visual Studio; e.g. from Dreamspark
 * [Install GDAL if QGis is not installed]
 * Install Python (2.7 or later) from https://www.python.org/downloads/ (NOT 3.x.x series!)]
 * Install node.js

+## Install topojson

+[Not required at present]

 Then install topojson through npm: